-Guy Fieri's Kitchen And Bar Restaurant In Times Square Is Officially ClosingGuy Fieri's Kitchen And Bar Restaurant In Times Square Will Close After Farewell New Year's Bash
+Guy Fieri's American Kitchen And Bar Restaurant In Times Square Will Close After Farewell New Year's Bash

-Guy Fieri’s American Kitchen & Bar restaurant in Times Square is officially being shut down.
-The restaurant that was slammed by the New York Times‘ last night of operation will be New Year’s Eve.
+Guy Fieri’s American Kitchen and Bar restaurant in Times Square will no longer be open for business.
+The restaurant that was slammed by the New York Times will have their last night of operation on New Year’s Eve, according to the Washington Post.
 The New York City restaurant that seats around 500 people, is said, according to Guy, to have featured, “American comfort food gone wild.”

 “I’m proud that for over five and a half years, Guy’s American in New York City served millions of happy guests from all over the world… And upon the restaurant’s closing, I’d like to say thank you to all of the team members and guests who made it all happen.”